 You may submit your partnership application either before or while submitting your grant application.

 - A list of alternative service providers looking to assist communities join the partnership is found here.

-- Four regional coordinators are also available to provide continued support beyond the service provider roll to enrolled communities to find and help apply for additional grant funds.
+- Our regional coordinator, Yvette Meunier, is available to provide continued support beyond the service provider roll to enrolled communities to find and help apply for additional grant funds.